dstesser/dstesser.github.io/_pages/forests.md

         <figcaption style="font-size: 15px; max-width: 90%; text-align:justify; margin: 0 auto; margin-top: -15px;">Radar imaging satellites "see" through clouds that obscure tropical rainforests.
 Here I processed JAXA's PALSAR-2 satellite data (radar) to reveal different landcover types in Ecuador's Choco Biodiversity Hotspot.</figcaption>
     </figure>
 </div>

+This work demonstrates how quantitative structural tree-models that approximate the size and orientation of tree stems and branches can be used to extract vegetation geometries to define plot-scale plant physiology from lidar observations.